bngarren/outline-test-blocks-provider.nvim/README.md

 A simple external provider for [outline.nvim](https://github.com/hedyhli/outline.nvim) that shows your test blocks, e.g., `describe(...)`, `it(...)`, etc calls in the Outline.

+🚀 Automatically enabled for the following languages:

+- Typescript
+- Javascript
+- Lua

 <img src="./assets/example1.png" />

 ## Installation